vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 Here are our requirements:

  - update basic bot to a production ready version
- - integrate bot with back end API that would actually serve user queries
+ - use User Managed Service Identity for the bot
  - handle exceptions from BOT as well as the back end API gracefully
- - deploy bot on Azure as web app + deploy Azure bot service
  - fix SDK issues that were experienced with this **not so robust** framework
  - some tests around the bot (will leave up to you to use **pytest** and add them)
  - use python 3.11 (instead of default provided in sample)
+ - streaming - no clue if SDK really supports it or not ?
+But here, we implement a solid workaround **working** and **production tested** solution !
+ - understand & implement web app and bot service deployment

+Also, some Azure integrations:

  - robust persistence of user state (state management) on Azure Cosmos (you can use Blob)
- - streaming (does not really work in an ideal case but here we implement a workaround *working** solution)
- - understand & implement web app and bot service deployment
+ - and read Cosmos DB connection details from a key vault created for the bot
+ - integrate with existing App Insights instance to send the logs
+ - integrate bot with back end API (using a secret) that would actually serve user queries

+Add some tests:

+ - unit tests mocking back end API
+ - deploy tests (post deployment) to verify if app is up ?

 Here is the architecture that we try to build: